 Is there a Chinese community nearby?
 Engage them and make some friends.

 Is the chef at your favorite sushi place from Japan?
 Try some Japanese on him.
 He may speak English back to you.
 That’s fine too.
 Go with it and then switch back later.
 A little politeness goes a long way in these situations!
 Being keen is a charming trait, acting like a linguistic steamroller isn’t.

 6. Do a language exchange

 Language exchanges can be a good way of practicing your target language but require discipline and organization.
-If there are Asian students living in your city then you may want to advertise at a local university.
+If there are foreign students living in your city then you may want to advertise at a local university.

 Alternatively, there are sites where you can find online language exchange partners.
 These internet friends tend to be much flakier though – be careful to avoid wasting time on the web.
 All things equal, an offline exchange partner is vastly superior to an online one.